umdenes100/DataMission/README.md

 Load this code onto the arduino.
 When the switch is turned on and the arduino recieves power, the program will continuously print the message onto the copper pads

 ## Data Read:
 This is an example of how to read the message from the arduino.
-This code must be run on an arduino with pin 7 on the arduino touching the lower copper pad and a ground pin on the arduino connected to the upper copper pad.
+This code must be run on an arduino with pin 7 touching the lower copper pad and the ground pin touching the upper copper pad.